grunitech/lectures-examples/issues.md

 # Answers we have to find

-1. Requesting multiple selection (Ziv)
+1. Requesting multiple selection (Ziv) explained by Itay